-Transfer the rendang paste to the pan with some cooking oil.
-Saute over low heat until it turns aromatic.
+- Transfer the rendang paste to the pan with some cooking oil.
+Saute over low heat until it turns aromatic and the oil separates from the paste.
 It will take some time because we have added some water to blend the spices.

 Use the can or Tetra Pack coconut if the fresh one is unavailable.

-These are the additional spices for the recipe.
-I used to cook the chicken rendang without these spices, but the flavor is more wholesome once I include them into the recipe.
-The use of various spices is the reason why the rendang taste differently in different regions.
+These are the additional spices for the chicken rendang recipe.
+I used to cook the chicken rendang without these spices, but the flavor is more wholesome once I include them in the recipe.
+The use of various spices is the reason why the rendang tastes differently in different regions.
 Some cooks like to add cumin and coriander, which will make it tastes very much different from this recipe.
 They are all good, but I want to keep close to what I know best in this article.